tomwwright/hugo-blog/content/posts/writing-things-down.md

 > Oh, wow, nobody could decipher or absorb anything useful out of this, and I have no idea what I'm talking about

-While daunting, having this reaction is **an act of :sparkles: _empathy_ :sparkles: towards your audience**.
-And thankfully, unlike a conversation, you can _just rewrite it_.
-You will often find that it wasn't that the words were too obtuse, it was that **the thoughts were too vague**.
+While daunting, consider this feeling **an act of :sparkles: _empathy_ :sparkles: towards your audience**.
+Thankfully, unlike a conversation, if you feel unclear, you can _just rewrite it_.
+You will often find that it wasn't that the words were too obtuse for your thoughts, it was that **the thoughts were too vague for words**.

 Writing things down, by necessity, allows us to refine and clarify our own thoughts on the matter at hand.